iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

-# Comparing Experiments
+# Reviewing and Comparing Experiments

-You'll need a way to compare experiment results and track their corresponding parameters.
-DVC provides commands to list, tabulate and contrast them.
+DVC provides commands to list, tabulate and contrast experiments.
 Let's see how they can help you streamline the experimentation process.

-## List experiments in the workspace
+## List experiments in the project

-You can get a list of existing experiments in the repository with `dvc exp list`.
+You can get a list of existing experiments in the <abbr>repository</abbr> with `dvc exp list`.
 Without any options, this command lists the experiments based on the latest commit of the current branch (Git `HEAD`).